Quick Facts

 The mine has been undergoing significant expansion, including exploration in TFM's western area and new deposits.
 By 2024, TFM held estimated recoverable reserves of 176.8 million tonnes grading 2.1% copper and 0.30% cobalt, supporting over 32 years of operations at current production rates.

-External sales of copper and cobalt output are handled by IXM, CMOC's subsidiary and the world's third-largest base metal trader.
+External sales of copper and cobalt output are handled by IXM, CMOC's base-metals trading subsidiary.
 Products are currently trucked and railed to ports in Durban and Dar es Salaam.

-CMOC has committed $1.084 billion to expand the nearby Kisanfu mine, which hosts one of the world's largest undeveloped copper-cobalt deposits approximately 33 km southwest of Tenke Fungurume.
+CMOC has expanded the nearby Kisanfu/KFM mine, a major copper-cobalt project approximately 33 km southwest of Tenke Fungurume.

 Corridor Connection

 Located approximately 177 km northwest of Lubumbashi in the Lualaba Province, Tenke Fungurume currently exports copper cathode and cobalt hydroxide via road to Durban (South Africa) and Dar es Salaam (Tanzania).
 The Lobito Corridor offers a potentially shorter Atlantic export route via Kolwezi and the Benguela Railway.
-As the DRC's largest copper mine and the world's second-largest cobalt mine, TFM's logistics decisions will significantly influence corridor commercial viability.
+As a large CMOC-operated copper-cobalt asset, TFM's logistics decisions will significantly influence corridor commercial viability.

 Diligence Focus

-Why it matters: TFM is a scale asset for both copper and cobalt, with CMOC's TFM and Kisanfu operations producing 650,200 tonnes of copper and 114,200 tonnes of cobalt in 2024.
+Why it matters: TFM is a scale asset for both copper and cobalt, and CMOC's DRC copper-cobalt business reported 741,100 tonnes of copper and 117,500 tonnes of cobalt in 2025.
 If CMOC routes meaningful volumes west, Lobito gains a major cobalt-copper anchor; if it does not, the corridor remains more dependent on Ivanhoe-linked volumes.

-What to monitor: DRC cobalt quota allocations, IXM marketing routes, security-force conduct inside a concession with approximately 400,000 residents, Copper Mark corrective actions, and whether Kisanfu expansion changes TFM's logistics mix.
+What to monitor: DRC cobalt quota allocations, IXM marketing routes, security-force conduct inside a concession with approximately 400,000 residents, Copper Mark corrective actions, and whether Kisanfu/KFM expansion changes TFM's logistics mix.

 Community Impact